vipulnaik/working-drafts/laptop-and-phone-theft-and-return-to-normalcy.md

 The officer gave me his card with his email address and asked me to send him any further information over email.

-### Pickup of laptop from Powell Street
+### Pickup of laptop from Powell Street (Friday, May 10, 2019, 11:30 AM to 12:15 PM)

-I took the train to Powell Street, got off there (around 11:55), then went to the police booth.
+At 11:30 AM, I took the train from downtown Berkeley to Powell Street, got off there (around 11:55), then went to the police booth.
 The booth was locked so I used the phone right outside to dial in.
 I was asked to wait for the Community Service Officers to come by with the bag.
 They came by and gave me the bag.
 I confirmed that the phone was no longer in it.
 This was completed around 12:15.

 ## Recovery